google/sbsim/README.md

-This repository accompanies Goldfeder, J., Sipple, J., Real-World Data and Calibrated Simulation Suite for Offline Training of Reinforcement Learning Agents to Optimize Energy and Emission in Office Buildings, currently under review at Neurips 2024, and builds off of Goldfeder, J., Sipple, J., (2023).
+This repository accompanies Goldfeder, J., Sipple, J., Real-World Data and Calibrated Simulation Suite for Offline Training of Reinforcement Learning Agents to Optimize Energy and Emission in Office Buildings, currently under review at NeurIPS 2024, and builds off of Goldfeder, J., Sipple, J., (2023).
 [A Lightweight Calibrated Simulation Enabling Efficient Offline Learning for Optimal Control of Real Buildings](https://dl.acm.org/doi/10.1145/3600100.3625682), BuildSys '23, November 15–16, 2023, Istanbul, Turkey